osrf/gazebo_tutorials/install/tutorial_1-9.md

                              libprotobuf-dev protobuf-compiler libboost-all-dev freeglut3-dev cmake libogre-dev libtar-dev \
                              libcurl4-openssl-dev libcegui-mk2-dev libopenal-dev mercurial

-   '''Bullet Support''' (Optional) Bullet version 2.81 is needed for this.
+   **Bullet Support** (Optional) Bullet version 2.81 is needed for this.
 In an Ubuntu system (precise or quantal) the OSRF repo can be used to install the proper package.
 Be sure to follow Step 2 in the [[1.9/install#Ubuntu_Debians |Ubuntu Debians section above]] to configure your computer to accept software from packages.osrfoundation.org

         sudo apt-get update
         sudo apt-get install libbullet-dev

-   '''GUI test Support''' (Optional) To correctly parse the results of GUI regression tests, the xsltproc package is needed.
+   **GUI test Support** (Optional) To correctly parse the results of GUI regression tests, the xsltproc package is needed.

         sudo apt-get install xsltproc